Michael Somare: Personal life

 Somare married his wife Veronica, Lady Somare (generally referred to as "Lady Veronica Somare") in 1965, having courted her in traditional fashion, and then immediately left to take up his scholarship at Administrative College.
 They had five children, Bertha (usually called "Betha" in the national press), Sana, Arthur, Michael Jnr and Dulciana.
 Somare was head of both his own family and that of his wife, Veronica Lady Somare, who initiated him into their title mindamot two days after his initiation as sana.

 Somare died from pancreatic cancer in Port Moresby on 25 February 2021, at age 84.

 Honours

 Somare received several honorary doctorates, the first being from the University of the Philippines in 1976.
 Somare was appointed a member of Her Majesty's Most Honourable Privy Council in 1977 (as in Australia, the honorific "The Right Honourable" can only be granted when one is admitted to the British Privy Council), and was made a Knight Grand Cross of the Order of St Michael and St George (GCMG) by the Queen in the Birthday Honours List of 1990.
 In 2004 he received authorization from cabinet to create an honours system for Papua New Guinea.
-In 2005, the Princess Royal invested him as one of the first Grand Companions of the Order of Logohu (GCL).
+In 2005, the Princess Royal vested him as one of the first Grand Companions of the Order of Logohu (GCL).